Do air source heat pumps work in the UK?

 It doesn’t need to be ‘hot’ for heat pumps to work

-It’s crucial to understand that the weather doesn’t need to be hot for heat pumps to work – the idea that they can only work in hot temperatures is a similar misconception to the idea that solar panels can only work when it’s really sunny.
+It’s crucial to understand that the weather doesn’t need to be hot for air source heat pumps to work – the idea that they can only work in hot temperatures is a similar misconception to the idea that solar panels can only work when it’s really sunny.

 This can be adjusted through pressure so that it is able to take on the difference in temperature all year round.
+The higher the outside air temperature, the more efficiently the heat pumps will be able to operate so the cost of hot water for taps, baths, and showers, ends up a lot cheaper during the warmer summer months!

 If you’re curious about the technical details of how heat pumps work, read more about that here.